-- a.
-The permittee shall implement an Operation & Maintenance Plan that was developed during the last permit term, which is available to EPA upon request, to document compliance with the following: - A. Certified Operator.
-The wastewater treatment facility shall be operated under the direct supervision of a Certified Wastewater Treatment Operator that has the knowledge, skills and experience required for the facility type and size.
-If the permittee chooses to meet the certification requirements by entering into a contractual agreement with a properly certified operator, a copy of the contract shall be submitted to EPA at the address in Part I.E.5.b below.
-The permittee shall notify the EPA, in writing, of any changes in certification or contract status within 30 days of the change. - B. Maintenance and Operations Staff.
+The permittee shall continue to implement and update as needed, the Operation & Maintenance Plan that was developed during the last permit term, which shall be made available to EPA upon request, to document compliance with the following:

+A. Certified Operator.
+The water treatment facility shall be operated under the direct supervision of a Certified Water Treatment Operator that has the knowledge, skills and experience required for the facility type and size.
+If the permittee chooses to meet the certification requirements by entering into a contractual agreement with a properly certified operator, a copy of the contract shall be submitted to EPA at the address in Part I.B.3.b below.
+The permittee shall notify the EPA, in writing, of any changes in certification or contract status within 30 days of the change.

+- B. Maintenance and Operations Staff.
 The permittee shall provide an adequate staff to carry out the operation, maintenance, repair, and testing functions required to ensure compliance with the terms and conditions of this permit.
-The level of staffing needed, in numbers, training and experience, shall be determined taking into account the work involved in operating the system, conducting maintenance, and complying with this permit.

-- C. Treatment System Map.
-The permittee shall continually update its map of the system service area showing the sewer collection system it owns and operates including the wastewater treatment system.
+The level of staffing needed, in numbers, training and experience, shall be determined taking into account the work involved in operating the system, conducting maintenance, and complying with this permit. - C. Treatment System Map.
+The permittee shall continually update its map of the system service area showing the water distribution system it owns and operates including the water treatment system.
 The map shall be of sufficient detail and at a scale to allow easy interpretation.
 The treatment system information shown on the map shall be based on current conditions and shall be kept up to date and available for review by federal agencies.
-Concurrently, the permittee should consider the accumulation of asset characterization data into a database for all principle assets inventoried and illustrated, to supplement asset information consistent with the map.
+Concurrently, the permittee should consider the accumulation of asset characterization data into a database for all principal assets inventoried and illustrated, to supplement asset information consistent with the map.
 Such map(s) shall include, but not be limited to the following: - i.
-All sanitary sewer lines and related manholes; - ii.
+All wells, water distribution lines, high lift pumps and Community shutoffs: - ii.
 All outfalls of the system or the treatment plant outfall(s); - iii.
-All pump stations and force mains; - iv.
-The wastewater treatment facility(ies); - v.
+All water towers, storage tanks and hydrants; - iv.
+The water treatment facility(ies); - v.
 All surface waters (labeled); - vi.
-Other major appurtenances such as inverted siphons and air release valves; - vii.
-A numbering system which uniquely identifies manholes, catch basins, overflow points, regulators and outfalls; - viii.
+Other major appurtenances; - vii.
+A numbering system which uniquely identifies wells, hydrants, water towers, water mains, Community shut-offs and outfalls; - viii.
 The scale and a north arrow; and - ix.
-The pipe diameter, date of installation, type of material, distance between manholes and, invert elevations at manhole locations, and the direction of flow. - D. Preventive Maintenance Program.
+The pipe diameter, date of installation, type of material, and the direction of flow. - D. Preventive Maintenance Program.
 The permittee shall continue implementing the preventive maintenance program that was required by the last permit that helps to prevent breakdowns, reduces wear, improves efficiency and extends the life of equipment and structures.
 The preventive maintenance program shall consist of at a minimum: - i.
-A method of periodic inspection, lubrication, adjustment and/or other servicing of machinery, equipment and structures; - ii.
-A record of repairs, alterations and replacements; and - iii.
-A method of cost accounting and budgeting for the different parts of the preventative maintenance program. - E. User Fees.
-The permittee shall continue to collect connection fees and user fees from individuals served by the system as are necessary to sustain the operation, maintenance, and repair of the Lac Vieux Desert WWF sewerage systems.
-Fee structures must address both repairs and replacements, for both short-lived mechanical assets and long-lived fixed structural assets.
-Alternatively, the permittee may provide this revenue from another dedicated revenue source.
-The Operation & Maintenance plan shall indicate which revenue source(s) are being used and how these contributions are allocated to categories of operation, maintenance, repairs, and replacement.
+A method of periodic inspection, lubrication, adjustment and/or other servicing of machinery, equipment and structures. - ii.
+A record of repairs, alterations and replacements. - iii.
+A method of cost accounting and budgeting for the different parts of the preventative maintenance program.